Enrichment Elective (ELEC)

 ELEC 5036.
 Let Your Life Speak: Authentic Decision-Making For Your Medical School Career.
 0 Credit Hours.

 This course is designed to give students in their first or second year of medical school a unique opportunity to evaluate their personal decision-making process.
 The course will provide a forum for learning and dialoguing with other students about the various factors from a student's history and present circumstances that impact how the student makes decisions.
 Questions like, "How will I choose a specialty?" and "How will I maintain my passion for medicine?" will be addressed as the anatomy of the decision-making process is considered.
 Class will be held in a guided group discussion format with each student also receiving a one-hour personal coaching session with the instructor during the semester.

-An elective for second- and fourth-year students, the purpose of the course is for students to use their readings as a tool to prepare for and process their clinical experiences, and to approach their development as people and as physicians.
-The course also will allow students to interact with other second- and fourth-year students and faculty in a venue that is open and informal.
-Most of the course will take place on the Web via Blackboard.
-After each reading block, there will an evening meeting to discuss the story and/or poem.
+An elective for second year medical students.
+The purpose of the course is for students to use the assigned readings as tools to prepare for and process their clinical experiences, and to approach their development as people and as physicians.
+The course also will allow students to interact with other second- year students, and fourth-year students enrolled in INTD 7007, and faculty in a venue that is open and informal.
+Students will post their responses to the assigned readings/poems on Canvas.
+This will allow students to respond to their cohorts' postings.
+After each reading block, there will a monthly evening meeting to discuss the story and/or poem.
 Students will be expected to read the assignments and attend as many of the evening meetings as possible.